 Any requests of, and including \$49,999, or less would be considered a simplified standard grant.
 Evaluation criteria for reviewing the simplified standard grants will be different from those utilized for reviewing small, medium, and large standard grants.
 Priority for funding under the simplified standard grants will be given to applicants who have not received grant funding in the past.
 This priority does not exclude previous grant recipients from being funded.
+Simplified grant is not a planning grant, but a very small standard grant strictly designed for new applicants without much experience in coordinating education and technical training.

-Both small, medium, and large standard grant proposals will be evaluated using the same evaluation criteria (see Part V \S B), including priority for partnership and collaborations that are led by or include non-governmental organizations (NGOs), community-based organizations (CBOs), or school-based agricultural educational organizations (SAEOs) with expertise in beginning agricultural producer training and outreach.
+Both small, medium, and large standard grant proposals will be evaluated using the same evaluation criteria (see Part V, B of this RFA), including priority for partnership and collaborations that are led by or include non-governmental organizations (NGOs), community-based organizations (CBOs), or school-based agricultural education organizations (SAEOs) with expertise in beginning agricultural producer training and outreach.
 The expectations for smaller projects, however, will be commensurate with their size (e.g., smaller audiences, more limited geographic reach, less complex collaborative arrangements) and provide an opportunity for smaller or less experienced organizations to propose projects that have smaller budgets and less complex administration.
+The federal funds requested should be commensurate with the scope of work.
+Those with higher award requests will be expected to undertake larger-scale projects, in terms of numbers reached, intensity of training and other services to be provided, and geographic service areas - e.g., being more statewide, regional or even national in scale.
+Examples of lower level requests would include local initiatives working with small numbers of farmers.
+The award level per farmer served should be appropriate and not excessive.

-Under the new authority at 7 U.S.C.
+Under the authority at 7 U.S.C.
 2279(e), NIFA is offering simplified standard grants that can be utilized to develop action plans to address societal challenges; strengthen program ideas to develop a full proposal; curriculum development; develop apprenticeship programs and hands-on materials; as well as develop an advisory committee to strengthen future program activities.
+Simplified standard grant is not designed to be a planning grant.
+Educating and training a small group of individuals to become farmers and ranchers is a requirement.